 • Erling Haaland already has five Premier League hat-tricks to his name, reaching the milestone in just 39 Premier League appearances.
 In doing so, he smashed the previous record for the fewest games needed to score five Premier League hat-tricks, previously held by Ruud van Nistelrooy, who needed 73 games.

-• Son Heung-min and Mo Salah are the only currently active Premier League players on four hat-tricks.
+• Behind Haaland and Raheem Sterling (five), Son Heung-min and Mohamed Salah are the only currently active Premier League players on four hat-tricks.

-• Robbie Fowler has scored more perfect hat-tricks than any other player, with three.
+• Robbie Fowler has scored more perfect hat-tricks (header, right foot and left foot) than any other player, with three.

 • Former Bolton man Fredi Bobic remains the lowest scoring player to have a Premier League hat-trick to his name, scoring four goals overall, with three of them coming against Ipswich in 2002.

-• Fabrizio Ravanelli remains the only player to score a Premier League hat-trick on his debut, doing so for Middlesbrough against Liverpool in August 1996.
+• Fabrizio Ravanelli remains the only player to score a Premier League hat-trick on his debut, doing so for Middlesbrough against Liverpool in August 1996 – one of just 10 opening day hat-tricks in the Premier League.

-• Ole Gunnar Solskjaer remains the only substitute to score four in a game, doing so against Nottingham Forest in 1999.
+• Ole Gunnar Solskjaer remains the only substitute to score four goals in a single game, doing so for Manchester United against Nottingham Forest in 1999.

 • Sadio Mané exited the Premier League last summer but surely no-one will beat his fastest hat-trick record (2m 56s) set for Southampton against Aston Villa in May 2015.